Kup1ng/Patrick/README-en.md

 # What is Patrick?
- Patrick is a website builder, with Patrick you can create an online website to display service info so that your users can easily view the full specifications of your service online by entering the v2ray config.
+ Patrick is a website builder; using Patrick, you can create an online website to display the details of your services and other information.
+This allows your users to easily view their complete and online service by entering the v2ray configuration of their service.

  # Patrick Features
  1- Can connect to <a href="https://github.com/alireza0/x-ui">Alireza</a> and <a href="https://github.com/alireza0/x-ui">Sanaei</a> (All versions)<br>